jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

 #### GRPC

 Google's remote procedure call protocol (GRPC) is transparently supported by the *kivakit-microservice* mini-framework thanks to the [Protostuff](https://github.com/protostuff/protostuff) project.
 To enable the GRPC protocol (on a separate port specified by the *-grpc-port* switch), two changes are required.
 The first is to create a trivial subclass of *MicroserviceGrpcService*.
-The second is to instantiate this class in *onNewGrpcService().
+The second is to instantiate this class in *onNewGrpcService()*.
+That's it.
+Done.

     public class DivisionGrpcService extends MicroserviceGrpcService